craigthackerx/craigthacker-dot-dev/docs/_posts/2021-11-06-part-1-creating-a-dev-vm.md

 ---
 layout: post
-title: Part 1 - Creating a DevOps Environment
+title: Part 1 - Creating a DevOps Environment - VM using Vagrant
 subtitle: But it works on my machine!
 permalink: /blog/dev-env-p1
 ---